Solod-S/instagram_clone_reactNative/README.md

 ![alt text](assets/about/background.jpg "Title")

 This project is a clone of the Instagram android app.
-I tested it on android smartphone and android emulator, it's may work on iphone (but i didn't test it).
+I tested it on an android smartphone and an android emulator, it may work on iPhone (but I didn't test it).

-It's made using React Native, Expo CLI, Firebase services (authentication, firestore and storage) and Redux.
+It's made using React Native, Expo CLI, Firebase services (authentication, firestore and storage), and Redux.

 ## 🆕 Getting Started